Recommended Strategy

 Improved

 Budget season was driven by politics, not data.
 Programs were funded because they'd always been funded, or cut because someone needed to find savings.
 Nobody could answer the basic question: "Which interventions are actually working and which are we paying for out of habit?"
+The data to answer that question was in the system — factor trends, tier movement rates, group outcomes — but nobody had ever pulled it together for a budget conversation.

 The assistant superintendent organized a data review session specifically for budget planning.